Why a management system for records?

 Products of the series are:

-ISO 30302:2015 Management systems for records - Guidelines for implementation gives guidance for the implementation of a MSR in accordance with ISO 30301
+ISO 30302:2015 Management systems for records - Guidelines for implementation gives guidance for the implementation of an MSR compliant with ISO 30301.
+This is currently under review (more information)

 - ISO 30300 briefing brochure

-- Relationships between ISO 30300 series of standards and other products of ISO TC46/SC11
+- Relationships between ISO 30300 series of standards and other products of ISO TC46/SC11.
+Processes and controls (English, Spanish, Chinese)

 - Articles in ISO Focus

-- Guidance for implemeting “Documented Information ” clause using processes and controls in ISO 30301:2011 Management systems for records - Requirements (English, Spanish)
+- Guidance for implementing “Documented Information ” clause using processes and controls in ISO 30301:2011 Management systems for records - Requirements (English, Spanish)